lingsoft/aalto-kaldi-align-elg/README.md

 ```

 ## REST API
-The ELG Audio service accepts POST requests of Content-Type: multipart/form-data with two parts, the first part with name “request” has type: `application/json`, and the second part with name “content” will be audio/x-wav type which contains the actual audio data with 16,000Hz sample rate.
+The ELG Audio service accepts POST requests of Content-Type: multipart/form-data with two parts, the first part with name `request` has type: `application/json`, and the second part with name `content` will be audio/x-wav type which contains the actual audio data file.

 ### Call pattern